 Write $\bm{x}_n$ for a numerical approximation of the true solution $\bm{x}(\beta_n)$ at $\beta := \beta_n$, and $\bm{e}_n := \bm{x}(\beta_n) - \bm{x}_n$ for the approximation's error, known as the \emph{global truncation error} in the context of numerical approximation.
 A numerical approximation can be obtained by setting

 where $\Delta \beta$ is the \emph{step size}, often fixed, and $\beta_{n+1} := \beta_n + \Delta \beta$.
 This approximation method \eqref{eq:Euler-method-def} is known as the \emph{Euler method}.
-With its right-hand side replaced by a Taylor polynomial of degree $l > 0$, this is known as the \emph{Taylor method},
+When its right-hand side is replaced by a Taylor polynomial of degree $l > 0$, this is known as the \emph{Taylor method},

 Euler's method is a first-order Taylor method.
 In root-tracking context, we write